xenione/swipe-maker/README.md

     }

 ```
-2. Make your layout according to the previous point
+2.Make your layout according to the previous point
 Note: SwipeLayout id have to be *@+id/foregroundView*

 ```java